Make arrangements for housing:

 At Edgewood College all* international students and exchange visitors are required to purchase health insurance to protect against the high cost of medical care in the United States.
 Edgewood will automatically enroll all F-1 students, J-1 exchange visitors and J-2 dependents in our health insurance plan with WPS Health Insurance, and the fee will be billed directly to your student account through the College's Business Office.
 For more details, click here.

-*Only students sponsored by SACM and ISEP, who are required to be enrolled in insurance through their sponsors, are waived from the Edgewood insurance enrollment requirement.
+*Only students sponsored by SACM, ISEP, and the Study USA program, who are required to be enrolled in insurance through their sponsors, are waived from the Edgewood insurance enrollment requirement.

-Due to COVID-19 orientation will look different for Spring semester, 2021.
+Due to COVID-19 orientation will likely be either fully online or a hybrid of online and in person sessions.
 More details will be sent to you.
 In the meantime, please confirm your attendance for International Student Orientation by emailing ISS@edgewood.edu.

 Edgewood College requires all international students with F-1 and J-1 visas to participate fully in the international student orientation.